sjmikler/pytorch-symbolic/docs/advanced_topics.md

-When you add new nodes to the graph as a result of some operation, they will be registered as children of other nodes, You can check children or parents of every node by accessing:
+When you add new nodes to the graph as a result of some operation, they will be registered as children of other nodes, You can check children or parents of a node by accessing:

 * `node.parents: Tuple[SymbolicData, ...]`
 * `node.children: Tuple[SymbolicData, ...]`

-It's impossible to modify parents after Symbolic Data is created, but new children can always be added by applying new operations.
+It's forbidden to modify parents after Symbolic Data is created, but new children can always be added by applying new operations.
 Every operation on Symbolic Data creates at least one new child.
 If your `torch.nn.Module` has more than one output, more children will be created.